 We would like to know how much food is being grown and how much food waste is being composted in Yarra.

-You can help us by recording the weight of your harvests and compost on the website Farming Concrete.
+You can help us by recording the weight of your harvests and compost on the website Grow it Local.

 This information can be both rewarding and informative for you, and the data you record helps us to see just how beneficial urban agriculture is.